insomn14/Amba2Pen/README.md

 # Amba2Pen - Advanced Security Testing Tool

 Amba2Pen is a powerful security testing tool for analyzing and testing various types of vulnerability injection in HTTP requests.
-This tool is designed for pentesters and security researchers who need automation in testing web application security.
+This tool is designed for pentesters and security researchers who need automation in testing API or WEB Application security.

 ## 🚀 Features